The Counter-Revolution of Science

-The Counter-Revolution of Science: Studies on the Abuse of Reason is a 1952 book by Nobel laureate economist Friedrich Hayek, in which the author asserts to address the problem of scientism in the social sciences, asserting that researchers and reporters attempt to apply the methods and claims of objective certainty from hard science.
+The Counter-Revolution of Science: Studies on the Abuse of Reason is a 1952 book by Nobel laureate economist Friedrich Hayek.
+In it Hayek condemns the positivist view of the social sciences for what he sees as scientism, arguing that attempts to apply the methods of natural science to the study of social institutions necessarily overlook the dispersed knowledge of the individuals which compose those institutions.

 Synopsis

 This book is divided into three parts.
-The first is a reworking of Hayek's essay, "Scientism and the Study of Society".
-The second is an analysis of the doctrine of Saint-Simon.
-Hayek lifts the title of the compiled book, The Counter-Revolution of Science, from Saint-Simon, who essentially asserted that the relative freedom of expression and thought of the Revolution in France was no longer necessary, that using the force of law to impose "scientific" conclusions on everyone was now necessary.
+The first is a reworking of Hayek's essay "Scientism and the Study of Society".
+The second part is an intellectual history of French positivism.
+Hayek lifts the title of the book from a name given to the movement by Louis de Bonald, a French counter-revolutionary and contemporary of Saint-Simon.
 The last segment examines Comte and Hegel, and their similar takes on the philosophy of history.
 The first two sections were both originally published in the peer-reviewed magazine Economica, in the early 1940s.

-Hayek observes that the hard sciences attempt to remove the "human factor" in order to obtain objective, strictly controlled results:

-Meanwhile, the soft sciences are attempting to measure human action itself:

-He notes that these are mutually exclusive: Social sciences should not attempt to impose positivist methodology, nor to claim objective or definite results:
+In Hayek's view the task of the natural sciences is to replace the qualitative description of nature provided by the senses with a quantitative description which is arrived at through experiment:

+Hayek then goes on to argue that, in this view, the methods of the natural sciences are inadequate in the social sciences because subjective knowledge, the knowledge that other people classify the world as we do, is relevant to the study of human activity:

 Publishing history

-Parts of this book were published in Economica Magazine in the early 1940s.
+Parts of the book were published in Economica magazine in the early 1940s.
 The book itself was compiled and printed in 1952.
-It eventually fell out of print, but was re-published in the US in 1980, and remained available since.
+It eventually fell out of print, but was re-published in the US in 1980, and has remained available since.